avcoder/unit04-lesson07/slides.md

 - BOLA: Broken Object Level Authorization refers to flaws in governing access rules
 - Most common API vulnerability
 - Ask: Can user A perform an action on an unauthorized object? (ex: User B's data)
 - Below is what a normal transaction looks like.
 Hacker replaced product_id with BitCoin to see potential revealing error message.
-But his $1060 of Etherum sold for $43000 Bitcoin
+But instead his $1060 of Etherum sold for $43000 Bitcoin!

 <img src="/assets/coinbase.png">